electricimp/ConnectionManager/README.md

 **Note** We’ve found setting the buffer size to 8096 to be very helpful in many applications using the ConnectionManager class, though your application may require a different buffer size.
 #### startBehavior
 The startBehavior flag modifies what action the ConnectionManager takes when initialized.
-- *ConnectionManager.START_NO_ACTION* will take no action after being initialized.
+- *CM_START_NO_ACTION* will take no action after being initialized.
 This is the default value.
-- *ConnectionManager.START_CONNECTED* will try to connect after being initialized.
+- *CM_START_CONNECTED* will try to connect after being initialized.
-- *ConnectionManager.START_DISCONNECTED* will disconnect after being initialized.
+- *CM_START_DISCONNECTED* will disconnect after being initialized.

 #### blinkupBehavior

 The blinkupBehavior flag modifies when the ConnectionManager enables the BlinkUp circuit (using [**imp.enableblinkup()**](http://electricimp.com/docs/api/imp/enableblinkup):

-- *ConnectionManager.BLINK_ON_DISCONNECT* will enable BlinkUp while the imp is disconnected.
+- *CM_BLINK_ON_DISCONNECT* will enable BlinkUp while the imp is disconnected.
 This is the default value.
-- *ConnectionManager.BLINK_ON_CONNECT* will enable BlinkUp while the imp is connected.
+- *CM_BLINK_ON_CONNECT* will enable BlinkUp while the imp is connected.
-- *ConnectionManager.BLINK_ALWAYS* will ensure the BlinkUp circuit is always active.
+- *CM_BLINK_ALWAYS* will ensure the BlinkUp circuit is always active.
-- *ConnectionManager.BLINK_NEVER* will ensure the BlinkUp circuit is never active.
+- *CM_BLINK_NEVER* will ensure the BlinkUp circuit is never active.

 **Note** impOS&trade; *always* enables the BlinkUp circuit for the first 60 seconds after a cold boot to ensure the imp never enters an unrecoverable state.
 As a result, regardless of what *blinkupBehavior* flag is set, the imp will enable the BlinkUp circuit for 60 seconds after a cold boot.